azist/tutorial-steps/src/s02-cfglog/readme.md

 ./out/Debug/$ dotnet s02-cfglog.dll -config s02-cfglog-files.laconf
 ```

-This would use a different named file for app config:
+This would use a different named file for app config, see this file for details:
  [Another Config file `s02-cfglog-files.laconf`](s02-cfglog-files.laconf).

 Start at the root application tree and carefully examine the `_include` sections with explanations.

+> The log files would appear under `./out/{Debug|Release}/logs/{appname}/*.log` if you do not set
+> global environment variable `AZ_TEST_ROOT`.
+If the var is set then the log path would be rooted
+> at that location.
+The system will create `logs...` directory automatically